About This Program

 The MSPH degree provides students with a broad foundation in public health as well as coursework concentrated in one of our five areas of interest including: Adolescent Health; Child Health, Maternal, Fetal and Perinatal Health; Population and Health; and Women's, Sexual and Reproductive Health.

-16 credits taken at JHSPH as an undergrad will transfer to the master’s degree.
+16 credits taken at the Bloomberg School as an undergrad will transfer to the master’s degree.
 Students in this program will receive co-advising from both schools to optimize their academic experience.

 To learn more, please review the specific program details for the Master of Science in Public Health (MSPH) program offered by the Department of Population, Family and Reproductive Health.